$135 for a $500 suite on a business trip? Yeah, I’ll take that deal.

 Typically when I stay at a resort, I’m on vacation, and I spend more time on the property, as they would intend.
 My work schedule didn’t allow this to happen for the 2 night stay.
 Still, I tried to make the most of my visit.
 I explored the spa and fitness center, and enjoyed the excellent buffet breakfast in the California Bistro.
 The hotel is located a few miles from the ocean, but on a golf course.
 It’s also close to the Batiquitos Lagoon, that has a nature trail around it where I went for a run one morning.

-My upgrade put me into a Park Suite, which consisted of a large 2 room suite on an inside corner of the building facing the pool.
+My upgrade put me into a Park Suite, which consisted of a large 2 room suite.
+The room is located on an inside corner of the building facing the pool.
 There were 2 bathrooms, one near the entry way and a full bathroom with a separate tub and shower.
 There was a large walk in closet.
 Both the bedroom and the living room had balconies.

 The bathroom was stocked with the new Le Labo amenities.